Musical chairs

-Musical chairs, also known as Trip to Jerusalem, is a game of elimination involving players, chairs, and music.
+Musical chairs is a game of elimination involving players, chairs, and music.
 It is a staple of many parties worldwide.

 Gameplay

-A set of chairs is arranged with one fewer chair than the number of players (for example, seven players would use six chairs).
+A set of chairs is arranged in a circle with one fewer chair than the number of players (i.e. nine players would use eight chairs).
 While music plays, the contestants walk around the set of chairs.
-When the music stops abruptly, all players must find their own individual chair to occupy.
+When the music stops abruptly, all players must find their own individual chair to sit on.
 The player who fails to sit on a chair is eliminated.
-A chair is then removed for the next round, and the process repeats until only one player remains and is declared the winner.
+One chair is then removed for the next round, and the process repeats until only one player remains and is declared the winner.

-In Wales, musical chairs had a similar custom to the modern version, with slight differences; the boys would always sit whilst the girls would skip around, always outnumbering the boys.
-If a girl didn't sit fast enough on the boy's lap, she would have to forfeit.
-This would continue until the end when the winning girl would kiss the last boy.

 History of the name

 The origins of the game's name as "Trip to Jerusalem" is disputed.
-However, it is known to come from its German name Reise Nach Jerusalem ("The Journey to Jerusalem").
+However, it is known to come from its German name Reise nach Jerusalem ("The Rise to Jerusalem" or "The Journey to Jerusalem").
 One theory suggests that the name was inspired by the Crusades, wherein several heavy losses were incurred.
-Another theory suggests that it was inspired by the Aliyah, the immigration of Jews from the diaspora to the Land of Israel (which includes the modern State of Israel), wherein it is stated that spaces on ships taking the Jews to the said land were limited.
-None of these theories were officially confirmed.
+Another theory suggests that it was inspired by the immigration of Jews from the diaspora to Palestine, wherein it is stated that spaces on ships taking the Jews to the said land were limited.
+None of these theories have been confirmed.